 I have not known that this toy has a name at all.
-The ‘spring’ that can go down the stairs is called Slinky:
+The ‘spring’ that can walk down the stairs is called Slinky!

 We all know how the Slinky walks – but how does it fall?